 Apply to get a taste of university life

 as a Medical or Dental student!

 Our pre-course programme is based on the academic requirements of the Faculty of Medicine and the Faculty of Dentistry to prepare students for continuing their studies in Medical Chemistry, Molecular and Cell Biology, Medical Physics, Medical Terminology in Latin and Latvian Language in Medicine.
 The pre-courses are organised twice a year, in January and August, and will this year take place online.

-To assess, fill knowledge gaps, improve and systemise basic principles and skills that should be obtained before starting university studies in the following first semester courses: Medical Chemistry, Molecular and Cell Biology, Medical Physics, Medical Terminology in Latin and Latvian Language in Medicine.
+To assess, fill in knowledge gaps, improve and systemise basic principles and skills that need to be obtained before starting university studies in the following first semester courses: Medical Chemistry, Molecular and Cell Biology, Medical Physics, Medical Terminology in Latin and Latvian Language in Medicine.

 1. The essential basics of chemistry – atoms, ions, formulas, properties of elements

 - Chemistry tables – periodic table of elements, solubility table, metal activity table

 - Basic structure of an atom

 - What a mole is, basic ways of calculating moles and related values

 - Chemical formulas – elements, indexes, oxidation states